notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * **Find in Projects** tab: Similar to **Find in Files**, but Project Panel files are used instead of files from a directory.\
   It can be invoked over the context menu of the first line of a Project Panel.

-* **Mark** tab: Allows you to highlight all occurances of the search target in the current document permanently.\
+* **Mark** tab: Allows you to highlight all occurrences of the search target in the current document permanently.\
   It can be invoked directly with **Search > Mark** or the keyboard shortcut Ctrl+M.

 *Note:*  Although a keyboard command can open and/or move input focus to one of the tabs of the "Find" window, once this input focus is achieved, there is no possibility to switch to another of the tabs via the keyboard; the mouse must be used, or the window closed (via the *Escape* key) and the alternate tab's keyboard shortcut (or menu command) then invoked.

 *Note:*  Use of some "Find" family features can cause the window to close after a successful search (one or more "hits").
 Some users dislike this and wish for the "Find" window to always remain open.
-This may be achieved by use of the the optional setting: **Preferences > Searching > Find dialog remains open after search that outputs to results window**.
+This may be achieved by use of the optional setting: **Preferences > Searching > Find dialog remains open after search that outputs to results window**.

 *Note:*  Search option choices made by the user are remembered across invocations of Notepad++.